Herdomain/Network-Administration/README.md

 ## Executive Summary

-This project focuses on establishing comprehensive visibility into network assets within a simulated lab environment.
-Using industry-standard tools such as Nmap and Wireshark, I conducted detailed scans to identify active devices, services, and communication patterns.
-The project emphasizes the importance of accurate asset inventory as a foundational component of risk management and compliance.
-Findings were validated through cross-tool analysis, and all discoveries were documented in a structured report that aligns with audit and governance reporting standards.
-This work reflects core competencies in data verification, documentation integrity, and the ability to translate technical observations into actionable security insights.
+This project focuses on improving visibility into network assets within a simulated lab environment.
+Using Nmap and Wireshark on a Kali virtual machine, I performed scans to identify devices, services, and communication patterns.
+The lab included a Windows Server and a Linux Server, and all data collected through scanning was verified directly on the devices.

+The results were compiled into a structured report that includes an asset inventory, key findings from the network traffic analysis, and a basic network topology with recommendations.
+This project highlights the importance of accurate documentation and asset identification as part of risk awareness and supports foundational practices aligned with audit readiness and system monitoring.

 ## Objective